- Home

-Traditionally, Christmas is a time when we get together with friends and family – but for many, it can also be a rather lonely period.
+For many, Christmas is a time to get together with friends and family.
+But, for others, it can be a lonely period.

-If any of this sounds familiar, and you’re worried about feeling lonely over the festive period, it’s important to remember that you’re not alone.
-There are plenty of people who are affected by loneliness, even if they don’t talk about it.
+If any of this sounds familiar, and you’re worried about feeling isolated over the festive period, it’s important to remember that you’re not alone.
+There are plenty of people affected by loneliness, even if they don’t talk about it.

 1. Treat yourself

-Just because you’re spending Christmas without friends or family this year, that doesn’t mean that you can’t make the most of it.
-Consider putting up some Christmas decorations anyway, cooking yourself a meal that you love, and – if you can afford to – treating yourself to a couple of prezzies!
+Just because you’re spending Christmas without friends or family this year, that doesn’t mean you can’t make the most of it.
+Consider putting up some Christmas decorations anyway, cooking yourself a meal you love, and, if you can afford to, treating yourself to a couple of presents.

-Tradition dictates that Christmas is made magical by roast dinners and family gatherings, but there are plenty of other ways that you could make the time special.
+Tradition dictates that Christmas is made magical by roast dinners and family gatherings, but there are plenty of other ways you can make the time special.

 Perhaps you’ve worked hard this year and haven’t had much time off.
-In this case, the Christmas period could give you the relaxing break you needed.
+In this case, the Christmas period could give you the relaxing break you need.
 Or, maybe you rarely have time to cook or bake, in which case, why not make the festive period a time to indulge a little?
+You can find plenty of ideas in our article: 12 Christmas recipe ideas to bring festive cheer to your kitchen.

-Most of us spend the majority of our year focusing our time and energy on other things and people, and it can be rare for us to get the chance to sit down and reflect on our own wants and needs.
-So if you’re spending Christmas alone, try to use it as an opportunity to have some ‘me time‘, where you choose exactly what you do and when you do it, without pressure or expectations from others.
+Most of us spend the majority of our year focusing our time and energy on other people, and it can be rare for us to get the chance to sit down and reflect on our own wants and needs.
+So, if you’re spending Christmas alone, try to use it as an opportunity to have some ‘me time’, where you can choose exactly what you want to do, without pressure or expectations from others.

 2. Connect with loved ones virtually

-If you’d usually be with friends and family at Christmas, you could still arrange to meet virtually on a video or phone call.
+If you usually spend Christmas with friends and family but are unable to this year, you could still arrange to meet virtually on a video or phone call.

-While this isn’t a substitute for being together in person, it’ll still allow you to hear each other’s voices, express your love and well wishes, and spread some Christmas cheer.
-If you plan on connecting with loved ones via video call, why not arrange to eat your Christmas dinner together while you chat, or to catch up over a coffee or mulled wine?
+While this may not be a substitute for being together in person, it’ll still allow you to hear each other’s voices, express your love and well wishes, and spread some Christmas cheer.
+If you plan on connecting with loved ones via video call, why not arrange to eat your Christmas dinner together while you chat or catch up over a coffee or mulled wine?

-Alternatively, if you know a few other people who’ll also be spending Christmas by themselves, you could organise a virtual Christmas party where you all get together to wish each other Merry Christmas and share how your day is going.
+Alternatively, if you know a few other people who’ll also be spending Christmas by themselves, you could organise a virtual Christmas party where you all get together to wish each other Merry Christmas and share how your day’s going.

-If you want to prepare for any virtual festivities by learning how to use video calling platforms like Zoom, then have a read of our article; How to video call your friends and family.
+If you want to prepare for any virtual festivities by learning how to use video calling platforms, why not read our article: How to video call your friends and family?

 Volunteering to help others over the Christmas period can be a fulfilling way to give something back while easing feelings of loneliness.
-The gift of giving doesn’t have to be exclusive to people that we know and love, and there are so many different ways that you could make a difference this year.
+The gift of giving doesn’t have to be exclusive to people that we know and love, and there are many different ways to make a difference this year.

 Here are a few examples of how you could volunteer your time…